namedwebsockets/networkwebsockets/README.md

 To create a new `local` Named WebSocket service from anywhere on the local machine, simply open a new WebSocket to `ws://localhost:9009/local/<serviceName>/<peer_id>`, where `serviceName` is the name of the service you want to create and use and `peer_id` is a new random integer to identify the new peer you are registering on this Named WebSocket.

-To create a new `broadcast` Named WebSocket service from anywhere on the local machine, simply open a new WebSocket to `ws://localhost:9009/broadcast/<serviceName>/<peer_id>`, where `serviceName` is the name of the service you want to create and use and `peer_id` is a new random integer to identify the new peer you are registering on this Named WebSocket.
+To create a new `network` Named WebSocket service from anywhere on the local machine, simply open a new WebSocket to `ws://localhost:9009/network/<serviceName>/<peer_id>`, where `serviceName` is the name of the service you want to create and use and `peer_id` is a new random integer to identify the new peer you are registering on this Named WebSocket.
 In addition to `local` Named WebSocket services, this type of Named WebSocket will be advertised in your local network and other Named WebSocket Proxies running in the network will connect to your broadcasted web socket interface.

 ### Examples